krzemienski/awesome-from-stars/README.md

 * [ailabs-393/ai-labs-claude-skills](https://github.com/ailabs-393/ai-labs-claude-skills): This package is use to remove the hustle of finding claudeskills and shift them into any of the user project.
 This project become a bridge between user's usage and claude skills
 * [eumemic/ai-legion](https://github.com/eumemic/ai-legion): An LLM-powered autonomous agent platform
 * [Blakeem/AI-Prompt-Guide-MCP](https://github.com/Blakeem/AI-Prompt-Guide-MCP): MCP server and Claude Code plugin with task driven agent orchestration workflows, guides, markdown knowledge graphs, with intelligent context injection.
+* [zechenzhangAGI/AI-research-SKILLs](https://github.com/zechenzhangAGI/AI-research-SKILLs): Comprehensive open-source library of AI research and engineering skills for any AI model.
+Package the skills and your claude code/codex/gemini agent will be an AI research agent with full horsepower.
+Maintained by Orchestra Research.
 * [NisaarAgharia/AI-Shorts-Creator](https://github.com/NisaarAgharia/AI-Shorts-Creator): AI-Video-Cropper is a Python-based tool that leverages the power of GPT-4 (OpenAI's language model) to automatically analyze videos, extract the most interesting sections, and crop them for improved viewing experience.
 This project combines the capabilities of GPT-4, FFmpeg, and OpenCV to automate the process of identifying highlights in videos
 * [csansoon/ai-web-designer](https://github.com/csansoon/ai-web-designer): An easy way to create and edit static websites powered by OpenAI's API
 * [google/ai_video_dubbing](https://github.com/google/ai_video_dubbing): None